 - Killing someone in a way that would normally be second-degree murder, but they did it under sudden passion caused by something serious enough to make them lose self-control; or

-Manslaughter vs. Murder in Cooper County, MO: What’s the Difference—and Why It Matters
+Manslaughter vs. Murder in Cooper County, MO: Why the Difference Matters

 - Murder generally involves intent, deliberation, or premeditation